oglama/oglama/docs/README.md

       }

       // Mark this so we don't enter an infinite loop
-      // Use the Environment store instead of the Run store await $.globalEnvSet("asked-user", true);
+      // Use the environment cache instead of the run store await $.globalEnvSet("asked-user", true);

       // Look for button that is only available after login